yxl/TopWords/README.md

 List the top english words used in documents.

 ## Install ##

-If you use Ubuntu 12.x/13.x as me:

 1) Install NLTK

    http://nltk.org/install.html

+   If you use Ubuntu 12.x/13.x as me, use the following commands simply:

+    sudo apt-get install python-setuptools
+    sudo easy_install pip
+    sudo pip install -U pyyaml nltk

 2) Download wordnet and punkt modules for NLTK

+    sudo python -m nltk.downloader wordnet punkt

+   or use nltk interactive installer

     python
     >>>import nltk